gpeyre/2017-EJAM-quantum-ot/code/readme.md

 Sparse mode
 ------

 By default, the couplings gamma are explicitly stored as full matrices.
 To scale to large problem size, it is mandatory to use sparse matrices.
 This is active if you provide a sparse cost matrix c.
 This means that you have to "guess" beforehand roughly the location of the transport map.
 This is usually done by running the code in a coarse to fine way.
-See test_2x2_2d_sparse.m for an example of use.
+See test_sparse.m for an example of use.

 Thanks
 -------